kyussfia/PHPVIsor/README.md

 PHPVisor is about the main idea of SuperVisor (http://supervisord.org/), but implemented in PHP, and serve a  bit less functionality than the SuperVisor.
 If you want to know more about SuperVisor, check it's github: https://github.com/Supervisor/supervisor

+# Documentation
+The long described documentation of the programs, in Hungarian language can be found in the [doc](doc) folder.
+The documentation is created as a final exam at ELTE in 2018.

 # External Code
 I used for my project, a light-weight sockat library, written in PHP.
 This a minimal lib, to serve a minimal OOP layer over PHP socket API functions.